apiato/apiato/readme.md

 - Automatic dates conversion to ISO format in responses.
 - Support for JSON with padding (JSONP).
 - Scalable, Stateless and Distributable Application on the server.
-- Modern Software Architectural Pattern (using Porto).
+- Maintainable and scalable Software Architectural Pattern (using Porto).
-- Fully Object Oriented Code, implementing the best design patterns and coding techniques.
+- Fully Object Oriented Code, implementing the best design patterns.
 - Following the PSR-2/PSR-4 coding/autoloading standards.
 - Easy to send Emails.
 - Easy to support payment gateways (Ready for Stripe and Paypal).
 - Runs on PHP 5.5.9+ (including PHP 7 and HHVM).
-- Full detailed documentation.
+- Fully detailed documentation.
 - 100% customizable and Open Code.